- Location: North Carolina

 Learner's Permit Restrictions

 The learner's permit comes with a batch of limitations to help you progress gradually.
-For the first six months after getting it, you will only be allowed to drive with a licensed adult between the hours of 5 a.m. and 9 p.m. every day.
+For the first 6 months after getting it, you will only be allowed to drive between the hours of 5 a.m. and 9 p.m. while supervised by a licensed adult.
 You also must wear your seatbelt at all times in the vehicle.

-After six months of the limited hours, you will be able to drive during any hours of the day or night with your licensed adult supervisor.
+After having the limited provisional license for 6 months, you will be able to drive during any hours of the day or night with your licensed adult supervisor.

 Once you've had your learner's permit for 12 months without any traffic violations or accidents, you are ready to move on to Level Two, your provisional license.
-You have to be at least 16 years old and younger than 18.
+You have to be at least 16 years old and younger than 18 years old.

 Level Two Restrictions

 This provisional license restricts the hours you can drive without supervision.
-After passing your road test and getting licensed, if you are 16 or 17, generally you may not drive between 9 p.m. and 5 a.m. unless supervised.
+After passing your road test and getting licensed, if you are 16 years old or less than 18 years old, generally you may not drive between 5 a.m. and 9 p.m. unless supervised.
 You may only drive during those restricted hours if you are going to or from work.

 Level Three: Congratulations!